 - Housing and Urban Development

-Most employees at Homeland Security are essential and are working without pay.
-Most employees at the Internal Revenue Service are considered nonessential and have been furloughed.
+Most employees at Homeland Security are considered essential and were working without pay.
+Most employees at the Internal Revenue Service are considered nonessential and were furloughed.

 Departments Not Affected by the Shutdown

 The 2019 shutdown made it extremely hard for federal workers.
 Their creditors knew that and made allowances for them to pay their bills.

 The shutdown affected the general public and the US economy.
 According to S&P Global Ratings, the shutdown was estimated to cost the economy about $1.2 billion for each week that the government was partially closed.
 As of Friday, January 11, the US economy had lost $3.6 billion.
 By the time the shutdown ended on January 25, the total loss was $11 billion ($3 billion lost in the fourth quarter of 2018 and $8 billion lost in the first quarter of 2019), according to the Congressional Budget Office.

 The irony is that the loss exceeded the amount President Trump demanded for the proposed border wall, which was $5 billion at the time.

 Delayed Food Inspections

 The public knows how often foods and drinks are recalled because of some risks federal inspectors have discovered.
 The government shutdown delayed food inspections.
 Not as many employees were inspecting food for Listeria, E-coli, and salmonella.
 In other words, even the food we eat might be at risk during a shutdown since food inspections are delayed or minimized.

 The shutdown also affected emergency aid from the Department of Agriculture for farmers, according to the Milwaukee Journal Sentinel.
 Applications for emergency programs and routine services for farmers, such as loan decisions and mortgage assistance, were put on hold.